single-spa/single-spa/README.md

 export const pathToIndex = 'index.html';
 export const lifecycles = [...(any other plugins)..., appWithGlobals(['app1', 'globalVar1', 'anotherGlobal'])]
 ```
+### Configuring React-Router apps
+react-router apps require no more configuration than plain old react apps.
+See above for how to configure react apps.
 ### Read the examples
 There is also an [examples repository](https://github.com/joeldenning/single-spa-examples) that shows several apps working great in a single-spa environment.
 The following files are a good place to start:
 - [The index.html file](https://github.com/joeldenning/single-spa-examples/blob/master/index.html)